-Special Needs Visitors: Applicants may bring ONE person to help if they are over the age of 65, disabled, or a minor child.
+- Interpreter: Applicants may bring ONE interpreter if they do not speak English well enough to participate in an interview. - Special Needs Visitors: Applicants may bring ONE person to help if they are elderly, disabled, or a minor child.

 Attorneys are not permitted to accompany clients into the waiting room or to their interview.